 5. Get a support system.

 Find a friend who gets up at the same time to work out and text each other in the morning to stay accountable.
 Better yet, grab a friend and work out together.
-You are less likely to tell someone else excuses than you are just yourself.
+You are less likely to give excuses to others than you are to yourself.

 6. Have a workout plan and routine.

-Whether you create one for the week or the month, making a schedule of your workouts will help you get into a routine that fits.
+Whether you create one for the week or the month, making a workout schedule will help you get into a routine that works for you.
 You don’t have to waste time crafting a workout for the day, and you are less likely to skip a day if you have a routine.

 7. Reward yourself.